-[EDIT: as of 31st July, the tool has also been shortlisted in the Best Use of AI category at the Digital Impact Awards!
+[EDIT: as of 22nd October, the tool has also won Gold in the Best Use of AI category at the Digital Impact Awards!
 Woohoo.]

 We wanted to share a bit more about the tool, how we made it and how it's helping us with keyword research at Three Whiskey.